MansionAnthony/Videogame-Recommendations-Steam/README.md

 |— Data                                                      <- Folder holding data downloaded from kaggle
 |— Images                                                    <- Folder containing used README visuals
 |— .gitignore                                                <- Ignoring irrelevant files
-|— Playtime Rec System.ipynb                                 <- The notebook with the recommendations by playtime
+|— Top 10 Videogames.ipynb                                   <- The notebook with the recommendations by playtime
 |— README.md                                                 <- The awesome file letting you read this
 |— presentation.pdf                                          <- Google Sldies presentation made from this
 ```